§ 147-64.1. Salary of State Auditor.

 The Auditor shall maintain independence in the performance of his authorized duties.
 Except as otherwise provided by law, neither the General Assembly nor the Governor nor any department or agency of the executive or judicial branches of State government shall have the authority to limit the scope, direction, or report of an audit undertaken by the Auditor.
 No State regulatory agency shall by any fiscal or administrative requirements attempt to limit the scope, direction, or report of an audit undertaken by the Auditor.
 (1983, c.
 913, s.
 2.)

-The Auditor shall make and enforce such reasonable rules and regulations as are necessary for the operation of his office.
-The Auditor shall install an adequate accounting system for his office and shall keep or cause to be kept a complete, accurate, and adequate record of all fiscal transactions of his office.
+The Auditor shall make and enforce only those rules that the Auditor determines are reasonably necessary for the operation of the Auditor's office.
+The Auditor shall install an adequate accounting system for the office and shall keep or cause to be kept a complete, accurate, and adequate record of all fiscal transactions of the office.
 (1983, c.
 913, s.
-2.)
+2; 2019-19, s.
+5.)

 § 147-64.10.
 Powers of appointment.